stashed/elasticsearch/docs/elasticsearch.md

 # Backup and Restore Elasticsearch database using Stash

-Stash supports backup and restores Elasticsearch database.
+Stash 0.9.0+ supports backup and restoration of Elasticsearch clusters.
 This guide will show you how you can backup and restore your Elasticsearch database with Stash.

 ## Before You Begin